Xbox (console): Games

 The Xbox launched in North America on November 15, 2001.
 Popular launch games included Halo: Combat Evolved, Project Gotham Racing, and Dead or Alive 3.
-All three of these games would go on to sell over a million copies in the US.
+All three of these games contributed to the Xbox's success and would go on to sell over a million copies in the US.

 Although the console gained strong third-party support from its inception, many early Xbox games did not fully use its powerful hardware until a full year after its release.
 Xbox versions of cross-platform games sometimes came with a few additional features and/or graphical improvements to distinguish them from the PS2 and GameCube versions of the same game, thus negating one of the Xbox's main selling points.
 Sony countered the Xbox for a short time by temporarily securing PlayStation 2 exclusives for highly anticipated games such as the Grand Theft Auto series and the Metal Gear Solid series as well as Nintendo for the Resident Evil series.
 Notable third-party support came from Sega, who announced an 11-game exclusivity deal at Tokyo Game Show.
 Sega released exclusives such as Panzer Dragoon Orta and Jet Set Radio Future, which met with a strong reception among critics.

 In 2002 and 2003, several high-profile releases helped the Xbox gain momentum and distinguish itself from the PS2.
 Microsoft purchased Rare, responsible for many Nintendo 64 hit games, to expand their first party portfolio.
 The Xbox Live online service was launched in late 2002 alongside pilot titles MotoGP, MechAssault and Tom Clancy's Ghost Recon.
 Several best-selling and critically acclaimed titles for the Xbox soon followed, such as Tom Clancy's Splinter Cell, and Star Wars: Knights of the Old Republic.
 Take-Two Interactive's exclusivity deal with Sony was amended to allow Grand Theft Auto III and its sequels to be published for the Xbox.
 Many other publishers got into the trend of releasing the Xbox version alongside the PS2 version, instead of delaying it for months.

 2004 saw the release of highly rated exclusives Fable and Ninja Gaiden: both games would become big hits for the Xbox.
 Later that year, Halo 2 was released and became the highest-grossing release in entertainment history, making over $125 million in its first day and became the best-selling Xbox game worldwide.
 Halo 2 became Xbox Live's third killer app after MechAssault & Tom Clancy's Rainbow Six 3.
 That year Microsoft made a deal to put Electronic Arts' popular titles on Xbox Live to boost the popularity of their service.

 By 2005, despite notable first party releases in Conker: Live & Reloaded and Forza Motorsport, Microsoft began phasing out the Xbox in favor of their next console, the Xbox 360.
 Games such as Kameo: Elements of Power and Perfect Dark Zero, which were originally to be developed for the Xbox, became Xbox 360 launch titles instead.
 The last game released on the Xbox was Madden NFL 09, on August 12, 2008.